 _______________

-Monday Sessions: come join our dialogue on Suzuki Method Actor Training, improvisation and co-devising practice.
+Monday Sessions: come join our dialogue on Suzuki Method Actor Training, Grotowski, improvisation and co-devising practice.
 Mondays, 6-9pm, North Melbourne.

 Thanks to all who participated in the 2024 Psychophysical Theatre Intensive.
 Our investigations will continue in the Monday sessions, next intensive workshop slated for August 2024… stay tuned!